4cscc/pico-bug/DOCS/register_new_analog_sensor.md

-# Register New Analog Sensor
+## Register New Analog Sensor

-Analog sensors can be registered by passing a dictionary and base sensor instance to the `registre_analog_function_to_sensor` function found in the `registration` module.
+Analog sensors can be registered by passing a dictionary and base sensor instance to the `register_analog_function_to_sensor` function found in the `registration` module.

 Because the analog sensors rely on directly taking a reading from the end-point sensor, the only things we need to tell our board about them is what we would